 Also, mentors can help you if you want to learn more about different STEM fields.
 If you know a girl who is curious about science be her mentor.
 Tell her that scientists are creators, innovators, and leaders.
 The road is not easy, but it is worth it.
 For example, when I entered high school I didn’t know anyone else that wanted to become a scientist or engineer.
 I felt so alone, but I moved on.
 I told myself that if I am going to enter college I will make sure I learn everything I can to become a research scientist.
 During my senior year of high school I even had to talk to the principal so that I can take an additional calculus course that was not offered at my school so I could apply to college.

 Shortly after I graduated high school I participated in a program for Minorities in STEM and another program for Women in STEM.
 By participating in these programs I was able to meet others women that had similar career goals and build friendships.
 These programs also gave me the chance to learn about leadership and come out of my shell.

 Fast forward to the end of undergraduate and the beginning of graduate school.
 This is the point that I realized that I was really the only one in my science courses.
-I was the only African-American, or the only female.
-In some of my senior level undergraduate courses and graduate courses I was even the youngest student in the course.
+I was the only African-American or the only women.
+In some of my senior level undergraduate courses and graduate courses, I was even the youngest student in the course.
 I remember hearing negative whispers from students saying I did not belong.
 I even had people tell me that I should pursue a non-STEM career.
 I ignored it and their negativity pushed me harder to move forward.